snokvist/splashscreen_rk/README.md

   - `fps`: Frame rate of the input material (double).
   - `host`: Destination IP for the RTP/UDP output.
   - `port`: Destination UDP port.
+  - `secondary_host`: Optional destination IP for a standby output.
+Defaults to `host` when omitted but `secondary_port` is provided.
+  - `secondary_port`: Optional fallback UDP port.
+When configured, the primary `port` remains active while traffic is present; packets on the secondary port are discarded until the primary stream falls silent, at which point the secondary output is enabled automatically.
 - `[control]`
   - `port`: HTTP control port (defaults to `8081` if omitted).
   - `combo_loop_mode`: Controls how combo playlists repeat once the queue drains.